Asprengers/be-assessment-2/README.md

 ## Over

-> Book a date is een dating web app die gebaseerd is op de mensen te koppelen die elkaar vinden door middel van hun liefde voor boeken.
-Door deze web app kunnen mensen elkaar vinden en zo een nieuw hoofdstuk van hun leven laten beginnen.
+> Book A Data is a dating web app that is based on, how to connect strangers with each other, by sharing the same interests for books.
+In this web app, people are be able to find each other and start a new chapter of their live.

 ## 1. Before installing